jlesage/docker-crashplan/README.md

 ---

 ## Quick Start

-First create the configuration directory for CrashPlan.
-In this example, `/docker/appdata/crashplan` is used.
-To backup files located under your home directory, launch the CrashPlan docker container with the following command:
+Launch the CrashPlan docker container with the following command:
 ```
 docker run -d --rm \
     --name=crashplan \
     -p 5800:5800 \
     -p 5900:5900 \
-    -v /var/docker/crashplan:/config \
+    -v /docker/appdata/crashplan:/config:rw \
     -v $HOME:/storage:ro \
     jlesage/crashplan
 ```

+Where:
+  - `/docker/appdata/crashplan`: This is where the application stores its configuration, log and any files needing persistency.
+  - `$HOME`: This location contains files from your host that need to be accessible by the application.

-Browse to `http://your-host-ip:5800` to access the CrashPlan Backup GUI.
-Your home directories and files appear under the `/storage` folder in the container.
+Browse to `http://your-host-ip:5800` to access the CrashPlan GUI.
+Files from the host appear under the `/storage` folder in the container.

 ## Usage

 ```
 docker run [-d] [--rm] \
     --name=crashplan \